csmanea/testing-workshops/oci-ignite-advanced/create-vcn/create-vcn.md

 6. Once you see that the creation is complete (see previous screenshot), click the **View VCN** button.
 ## Task 2: Create a Route Table

-1. In the newly created VCN, navigate to Route Tables menu, and click **Create Route Table**.
+1. In the newly created VCN, navigate to the Route Tables menu, and click **Create Route Table**.
 2. Complete the following fields:

     |                  **Field**              |    **Value**  |